BAWES-Universe/studenthub-company/README.md

-# payroll-admin
+# payroll-company
-Frontend app for the Admin portal
+Frontend app for the Company portal